-The District's six-year capital improvement plan for 2022 through 2028 include \$210 million of expenses.
-Larger projects are expected to be financed with Clean Water Fund loans administered by the State of Wisconsin.
-Smaller projects less than \$500,000 will generally be financed with reserve funds.
-Reserve fund balances vary depending on construction scheduling, collection of connection charges, and interest earned on investments.
-A minimum reserve balance of \$3.0 million is maintained to finance any unplanned capital improvement.
+The District's six-year capital improvement plan for 2025 through 2030 includes \$290MM of expenses.
+Larger projects are expected to be financed with Clean Water Fund loans administered by the State of Wisconsin or by general obligation bonds.
+Smaller projects, less than \$0.5MM will generally be financed with cash.
+A capital fund reserve balance of approximately \$22MM is maintained to finance any unplanned capital improvement.